voodoofugu/morphing-scroll/README.md

   <strong>Type:</strong> React.ReactNode<br />
   <strong>Description:</strong> <em><br />
   This is where you can pass your list elements.<br />
   Make sure to provide unique keys for each list item, as per React's rules.
-The <code>MorphScroll</code> component ensures that the cells it generates will have the same keys as your list items.
-This helps <code>MorphScroll</code> render the correct cells for your current list.<br />
+The <code>MorphScroll</code> component ensures that the cells it generates will use the same keys as your list items, allowing it to render the correct cells for the current list.<br />
-  Additionally, if you pass <code>null</code> instead of just <code>undefined</code>, the <code>MorphScroll</code> component will render nothing.</em><br />
+  Additionally, <code>MorphScroll</code> handles a passed <code>null</code> value the same way as <code>undefined</code>, rendering nothing in both cases.</em><br />

   <strong>Example:</strong>

   ```tsx